 Well, surprisingly french cleats are strong.
-They can hold 20 pounds to 200 pounds.
+French cleat holds 20 pounds to 200 pounds.
 However, the weight can decrease and increase depending on different factors.
 Plus putting studs in drywall changes the weight-holding capacity of a cleat.
-At that time, a French cleat can support tremendous weights.
+At that time, a French cleat can support the tremendous weight.

 Now, this may not be enough.
 That’s why we’ve provided you with all the needed information.